Thomascountz/Thomascountz.github.io_old/_portfolio/2_project.md

   <li>When I click 'login', I see a form with two inputs for an email address and password, and a submit button</li>
   <li>When I type invalid information and click 'submit', I see text explaining that there is an error</li>
   <li>When I type valid information and click 'submit', I'm taken back to the homepage</li>
-  <li>On the homepage, I see text telling my I'm logged in</li>
+  <li>On the homepage, I see text telling me that I'm logged in</li>
   <li>When I refresh the page, the text is gone</li>
   <li>On the homepage, I see the same text-based posts, this time with named authors and a link to logout</li>
   <li>On the homepage, I also now see a link to create a new post</li>
   <li>When I click 'create post' I see a form with one input to create the body of a post, and a submit button</li>
   <li>When I leave the box blank and press submit, I see text explaining that there is an error</li>
   <li>When I add text to the input and press submit, I'm taken back to the homepage</li>
-  <li>On the homepage, I see text telling me the post has been created successfully</li>
+  <li>On the homepage, I see text telling me that the post has been created successfully</li>
   <li>When I refresh the page, the text is gone</li>
   <li>On the homepage, I see a new post which is authored by me</li>
   <li>When I click 'logout', I'm still on the homepage</li>